Jiraphapa/template/README.rst

 The unsupported Numpy ``diff`` operation in the row axis of ``path`` can be resolved by transposing the ``path`` array and calculate the discrete difference along the axis and then transpose back.

-It is important to note that with AOT compilation, Numba cannot statically determine the type of the variable, sometimes we need to explicitly cast the type, for example, in the step `create template for M array entries` of ``calc_splines`` function:
+It is also important to note that with AOT compilation, Numba cannot statically determine the type of the variable, sometimes we need to explicitly cast the type, for example, in the step `create template for M array entries` of ``calc_splines`` function:

 .. code-block:: python